7. Introduction to AHAH in Drupal

 );

-First, it creates a wrapper to hold all of the ahah elements, including the button itself.
-Then it creates a wrapper specially for the choices themselves; all existing choices are added inside this wrapper; then in the #ahah property of the button element ($form['choice_wrapper']['poll_more']) you'll see this wrapper is referenced.
-In effect, what the #ahah property is saying here is "Fetch new elements from the path 'poll/js', stick them into the div with the id of 'poll-choices', replacing the existing contents of that div (as opposed to appending to them, which is another option), and use the 'fade' effect when making the switch; and do all of this when a user clicks me".
-Other options would be, for example, to have the behavior bound to the change event of a dropdown element, instead of the click event of a button (in this case, you would add the 'event' parameter to your '#ahah' property and set its value to 'change'), or to have a different effect instead of 'fade'.
+First, it creates a wrapper to hold all of the AHAH elements, including the button itself.
+Then it creates a special wrapper for the choices themselves; all existing choices are added inside this wrapper.
+Then this wrapper is referenced in the #ahah property of the button element ($form['choice_wrapper']['poll_more']).
+In effect, what the #ahah property is saying here is "When a user clicks me (remember the default event is 'click'), fetch new elements from the path 'poll/js', stick them into the div with the id of 'poll-choices', replacing the existing contents of that div (as opposed to appending to them, which is another option), and use the 'fade' effect when making the switch".
+Another option would be, for example, to use a different effect instead of 'fade' or to have the behavior bound to the change event of a dropdown element instead of the click event of a button.
+In this case, you would add the 'event' parameter to your '#ahah' property and set its value to 'change'.

-The code in misc/ahah.js looks after the jQuery side of things (binding the desired behavior to your element and making the ajax request to your specified callback) and now what you need to do is create your callback function and your submit handler and make sure your form-building function is built correctly.
-See the subsection, Doing AHAH Correctly in Drupal 6 for an explanation of how to avoid the many pitfalls you could fall into at this juncture.
+The code in misc/ahah.js looks after the jQuery side of things, binding the desired behavior to your element and making the Ajax request to your specified callback.
+Now you need to create your callback function and submit handler and make sure your form-building function is built correctly.
+See the subsection Adding dynamic form elements using AHAH for an explanation of how to avoid the many pitfalls you could fall into at this juncture.

 according to http://api.drupal.org/api/file/developer/topics/forms_api_reference.html the submit type does not have a #description property.